-If match is included in the proposal, provide a Certification of Applicant Match to show what amounts and sources of match are in-hand for the project.
+- ☐ If match is included in the proposal, provide a Certification of Applicant Match to show what amounts and sources of match are in-hand for the project.
 Attach this document to the application in PRISM Online.
 There is a standard form available on the grant program web page.
-This must be provided at least one calendar month before the board funding meeting per Washington Administrative Code 286.

-- □ Provide Control and Tenure Documentation if not already attached to the application in PRISM Online.
+This must be provided at least one calendar month before the board funding meeting per Washington Administrative Code 286. - □ Provide Control and Tenure Documentation if not already attached to the application in PRISM Online.
 Include property ownership information, such as a deed, and all applicable leases, easements, and use agreements.
-See Manual 4: Development Projects, for details. - o If proposing a maintenance project on property not owned by the applicant, submit a Landowner Agreement for Maintenance Projects. - ☐ If a combination project, an applicant must secure the property at least one month before the board considers approving funding (see Manual 3). - □ Provide any other requested pre-agreement materials (e.g., cultural resource documents, electronic signature authorization form, environmental permits, project schedule or milestone worksheet for acquisition, development, or planning projects) as required by RCO.
+See Manual 4: Development Projects, for details. - If proposing a maintenance project on property not owned by the applicant, submit a Landowner Agreement for Maintenance Projects. - ☐ Provide any other requested pre-agreement materials (e.g., electronic signature authorization form, environmental permits, project schedule or milestone worksheet for development projects) as required by RCO.